Bernard Michael Houseal: Career

 During the first year Houseal was in Nova Scotia, he then went to London to be ordained in the Church of England (1785) and while preaching at the Savoy Chapel, Prince Edward requested he become chaplain of his regiment, after which they both came to Halifax.
-His son Captain Michael also served as the Duke of Kent's Aide-de-camp and was an author.
+His son, Michael, served as the Duke of Kent's Aide-de-camp and was an author.
 Rev. Houseal's preaching was so popular that the congregation outgrew the Little Dutch Church and St. Georges Round Church was built.
 The Church was completed two years after Houseal died.
 Houseal is buried beneath the Little Dutch (Deutsch) Church (1799).
 After his death, Prince Edward arranged for his wife and children to live in England.